-FRS 109 introduces new requirements for classification and measurement of financial assets, impairment of financial assets and hedge accounting.
+FRS 109 introduces new requirements for classification and measurement of financial assets, impairment of financial assets, and hedge accounting.
 Financial assets are classified according to their contractual cash flow characteristics and the business model under which they are held.
 The impairment requirements in FRS 109 are based on an expected credit loss model and replace the FRS 39 incurred loss model.
-Adopting the expected credit losses requirements will require the Group to make changes to its current systems and processes.